jac-uk/digital-platform/google-app-engine/virus-scanning-node/README.md

 responds to a GCS event i.e. when a document is uploaded to a predetermined GCS bucket.
 This service downloads a copy of the document into the Docker container running in App Engine Flex and requests a ClamAV scan.
-Upon completion, the service moves the scanned document apprpropriately based on the outcome i.e. clean vs infected.
+Upon completion, the service moves the scanned document appropriately based on the outcome i.e. clean vs infected.
 It also deletes the local copy of the document.

 ## How to use this example